Need something else?

 Payment Past Due Notice

-If you have $1,000 or more past due on their property taxes or other property-related charges, the Department of Finance is legally required to send you notices about your debt.
+If you have $100 or more past due on your property taxes or other property-related charges, the Department of Finance is legally required to send you notices about your debt.
 The notice is about what to do to avoid having a lien placed on your property.
-It is sent in late October and in mid-January with the Annual Notice of Property Value (NOPV).

 Receiving this notice doesn’t mean that your property is at risk of foreclosure.
 It’s sent to give you information about how and when tax lien sales are held and to outline actions that you can take to prevent your debt from being sold in a future lien sale.